H. P. Newsholme

 of health at Brighton Borough Fever Hospital.
 He was a captain in the R.A.M.C. and served in France and Italy (1915–1918).
 He was professor of hygiene and public health at Birmingham University (1937–1941) and was appointed medical officer of health of Birmingham.
 He held this position for twenty-three years, until 1950.

 He authored medical works which stressed the importance of mind on the body.
-Newsholme held deep religious views which he promoted in several books, Evolution and Redemption (1933), Christian Ethics and Social Science (1937) and Matter, Man, and Miracle (1951).
+Newsholme held deep religious views which he promoted in several books, Evolution and Redemption (1933), Christian Ethics and Social Health (1937) and Matter, Man, and Miracle (1951).
 He was a theistic evolutionist.

 Newsholme was received into the Catholic Church in 1939 with his wife who he married in 1914.
 He was elected president of the Midland Catholic Medical Society in 1949.
 He had three sons and two daughters.
 He died age 70 at his home in Harborne.